-#3 Updated by Matthew Hall almost 3 years ago
+#3 Updated by Matthew Hall over 3 years ago

 Regarding the comment, "The NAT used for transparent IPv4 proxy won't work, and there's nothing to hook into regarding tproxy/divert sockets or similar."
 The page http://wiki.squid-cache.org/Features/IPv6 says otherwise about Squid's own IPv6 capabilities.
 It states that, "BSD divert sockets provide TPROXY equivalent functionality for recent OpenBSD and derivative systems.
 Support for tproxy mode on BSD was added to Squid-3.4."

 Stating, "This is not a "bypass" in the way that is stated." doesn't seem to fully capture the spirit of this either.
 There is a bypass present here, because the firewall rules didn't allow the leaking IPv6 traffic through, yet it still leaked through wide-open when the squid interception was enabled.
 So there is definitely some amount of traffic bypass here at least as I understand the term.
 If Squid is not inspecting it, and the rules don't allow it, to me this means it shouldn't get through.
 But right now it does.
 This seems unsafe even if there's no IPv6 support in the package.

 #4 Updated by Kill Bill over 3 years ago

 Squid's own capabilities mean nothing here.
 You need support in the underlying OS to work with.
 Even if I made all the GUI IPv6 aware, letting Squid bind to IPv6 and accepting IPv6 input everywhere, it wouldn't work as requested, plus additionally would break the firewall ruleset.
 Obvious when you read the package code.